debel27/node-sse-specification/README.md

 > **Note** Due to the optional nature of both the `target` and `cb` arguments, if `SSEService.unRegister` is called
 > with only one function as its argument, this function will be considered as the callback.
 This behaviour will be applied to all methods having a `target` argument.

+### Class: `SSEService.SSEID`

+Object representing an open SSE connection on the server

 ## Sending data